Associative memory inspires improvements for in-context learning using a novel attention residual stream architecture: Residual value streams in a toy language model

-To provide an initial indication as to whether the benefit for ICL performance seen in Section \ref{sec:two-layer-transformer} scales to larger models and naturalistic data, we also test the residual value stream architecture by training small LMs.
+To provide an initial indication as to whether the benefit for ICL performance seen in Section \ref{sec:two-layer-transformer} scales to larger models and naturalistic data, we also test the residual value stream architecture by training toy LMs.
 The Transformer-based model contains approximately 8 million parameters spread over eight layers, each with 16 attention heads.
-The context window is 256 tokens long and dimension of the model is $256$.
+The context window is 256 tokens long and dimension of the model is $256$, \ie, each token is mapped to a $256$-dimensional vector.
 Next-token prediction is trained for three epochs on the Tiny Stories dataset, such that they can generate simple and short children's stories \citep{eldan2023tinystoriessmalllanguagemodels}.
 Each network architecture was trained in three separate instances, using different random seeds for each instance but controlling for randomness between architectures by re-using the same set of seeds for the two architectures.

 We implement the residual value stream in a naïve way: in each but the first layer, the values of each attention head receives an additional input of the values from the attention head with the same index in the previous layer\footnote{Principally, the choice of which attention heads form the residual values stream is arbitrary given the independent nature of each head.
 However, when implemented with multi-head attention, it is preferable to use the same head index for computational convenience.}.
 Although there are alternative implementations of such residual streams, we chose a naïve and straightforward approach to provide an initial indication of the potential scalability of this architectural change and to not alter the number of learnt parameters between the networks.